2022 Dark Sky Festival

 Explore the Night with the Junior Ranger Night Explorer Booklet

-Kids age 5 and older can complete the Junior Ranger Night Explorer book:
+Kids age 5 and older can complete the Junior Ranger Night Explorer book.
+Complete a booklet in the park and earn a Junior Ranger Night Explorer patch.
+Here's how:

 Explore the Night Sky On Your Own

-We will be adding new information to our stargazing webpage in the weeks leading up the Dark Sky Festival.
-Check back soon for new information including tips on how to best view the night sky in the park or where you live.
+Visit our stargazing webpage for information including tips on how to best view the night sky in the park or where you live.

 Purchase Your Lassen Dark Sky Festival Items Online